JackHoloubek/IP-Sampling/README.md

 To generate QChem inputs run bgftoqcin.sh in the directory containing Templates and the bgf files.

 To analyze .qcouts after the Qchem runs, run Qcout-IP.sh.

+The provided templates should be editted based on the user's calculation requirements. e.g. Although the scripts take a dielectric constant input, the Templates do not include a call to use any implicit solvent model.